 Read more: A Guide to Hiking the Nā Pali Coast

 If you’re going to spend the money and energy to travel to a new destination, its expected you’re going to partake in some sightseeing.
 Whether it’s hiking to a beautiful waterfall, seeing a famous museum, or eating at a popular restaurant, when traveling during the slower season, you are more likely to not only book whatever attraction it is you want to see, but prices are typically cheaper, too.

 Another bonus is I don’t always like to plan every second of every day of my trip, and when traveling in the slower season, you don’t have to!
 You can be more spontaneous with your itinerary, and won’t have to worry that your spontaneity caused you to miss out on seeing something you really wanted to see, because you should have booked it weeks in advance.

 OH EM GEE, raise your hands if you hate crowds.

 Well, you’re in good company, so do I. I mean, there’s a difference between a short wait in line to see the Giant Buddha in China, verses being shuffled around the Palace of Versailles like sardines because you decided to go at mid-day in June.

 Travelling in the slower season completely changes the experience.
 Instead of feeling like just another tourist, you can receive more one on one attention from your guide, take your time walking through a museum or castle, or spread out a bit more on that hot, sandy beach.

-And my favorite reason for travelling in the off-season is, you can have a more authentic feel of the country.
+And my favorite reason for traveling in the off-season is, you can have a more authentic feel of the country.
 This is very important to me.
 I’m the kind of tourist who likes to act and feel like a local after just a few days.
-And when travelling during the slower season, I find I can wander and explore without the tourism masses.
+And when traveling during the slower season, I find I can wander and explore without the tourism masses.